maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

   Start Add New Hardware.

 - On the first page of the Add New Hardware Wizard click Next.
-Click Next again to start seraching.
+Click Next again to start searching.

+  ![Not detected](images/serial-6notinlist.png)

   Only the plug&Play devices are found, so we select "No, the device isn't in the list".

-  ![Not detected](images/serial-6notinlist.png)

 - We let Windows search for the hardware.